Minimum reserve requirements

 Please note that Decisions of the ECB without addressees have direct effect and thus are also applicable to the contractual relationship between DNB and its monetary counterparties.
 A reference to these Decisions of the ECB can be found on the ECB website (see link below).

-In addition to the above mentioned standard conditions additional conditions apply for participation in the Targeted Long Term Refinancing Operations (both TLTROs as well as TLTROs-II).
+In addition to the above mentioned standard conditions additional conditions apply for participation in the Targeted Longer-Term Refinancing Operations (for TLTROs, TLTROs-II as well as TLTROs-II).
 The relevant documentation can be found at the bottom of this page.

 As of the beginning of March 2015 the Eurosystem national central banks, including DNB, started buying central government bonds and bonds issued by a number of national and European institutions.
 This public sector purchase programme (PSPP) complements two purchase programs launched in the last months of 2014, under which asset-backed securities (ABS) and covered bonds are bought.
-The intention is to buy EUR 60 billion a month under the three programmes, until the end of September 2016 or in any case until the Governing Council of the ECB sees evidence of a sustained adjustment in the path of inflation in accordance with the objective for price stability.
+In 2016, the APP was expanded to include the purchases of investment grade corporate bonds (CSPP).
+In 2020 the existing purchase programmes have been complemented by the addition of the Pandemic Emergency Purchase Programme (PEPP), as a reaction to the risks posed by the outbreak of the coronavirus (COVIF-19) to the transmission of monetary polocy as well as the economic outlook for the Eurozone.

-DNB purchases covered bonds and securities issued by the Dutch government and national agencies through market transactions with its own counterparties.
-Eligible counterparties for purchases shall be those eligible for the Eurosystem’s monetary policy instruments, together with counterparties used by the Eurosystem for the investment of its euro-denominated portfolios.DNB also conducts reverse auctions for part of its outright purchases under the PSPP.More information is available on the page ‘Reverse auctions under the PSPP’.
+DNB purchases covered bonds, asset backed securities and securities issued by the Dutch government and national agencies through market transactions with its own counterparties.
+Eligible counterparties for purchases shall be those eligible for the Eurosystem’s monetary policy instruments, together with counterparties used by the Eurosystem for the investment of its euro-denominated portfolios.DNB also conducts reverse auctions for part of its outright purchases under the PSPP and PEPP.More information is available on the page ‘Reverse auctions under the purchase programmes’.

 The securities purchased by DNB under the PSPP will be made available for securities lending.
 More information is available on the page “QE & securities lending”.